I have reached a watershed in my thinking about teaching and my philosophy about teaching science.

 - Uncovering complexity and going below the surface of things

 I will be posting these “moves” in my classroom as a start as well as try to relate the activities we are doing to these types of activities.

-Clearly the thinking moves above are addressed by different elements of scientific enquiry.
+Clearly, the thinking moves above are addressed by different elements of scientific enquiry.
 Observing closely is an important part of observational studies and also hypothesis generations so is wondering and asking questions.
 To generate a hypothesis requires building explanations and reasoning with evidence.
-When we draw our data out we try to capture the heart of a problems and draw a conclusion,
+When we draw our data out we try to capture the heart of a problem and draw a conclusion,